jneem/sweeper/docs/sweep.typ

 total length of the sweep line, plus linear in the number of elements that are very close to $beta$.
 ]

-TODO: write the two-sided scan thing, and reference it here instead of @lem-intersection-scan.

 @lem-insert-preserving-order implies that we can insert a new segment while preserving the ordering invariant.
 By
-@lem-intersection-scan, running an intersection scan restores the crossing invariant.
+@lem-intersection-scan-bidirectional, running an intersection scan restores the crossing invariant.
 Thus, we can insert a new segment while preserving the sweep-line invariants.

 == An "exit" event